endlessnights/PhotoSite/README.md

 # enproj
-Djangro Photo gallery CMS with:
+Django Photo gallery CMS with:
 1. Main page with chosen images to show
 2. Portfolio Page with categories
 3. Categories with Sub-categories